We'll help you find the right solution for your needs

 Gil took my case and we worked together to develop information and options to help, including threading through complex university administrative procedures, and privacy, mental health and guardianship law.
 Gil recommended and we brought in nationally recognized experts in addiction treatment.
 Gil helped my family organize and conduct an intervention that, ultimately, saved my son's life.
 This action was not in any way easy, but Gil drew upon his deep experience and network of North Carolina public safety, medical and judiciary officials to render best care and a positive outcome.
 Gil did this with great perception, sensitivity and energy -- skills and traits for which I am most grateful.

 Gil represented me in a guardianship matter with a parent.
 Throughout the process I felt well represented and informed.
 Gil was very diligent about understanding this very personal matter and clear on setting expectations for the process.
 His experience was reflected in the professional way he represented our family and we are all happy with the outcome.
 I would recommend that any family dealing with a guardianship matter contact Gil to discuss and I know you will find a legal professional you may trust with this most personal of matters!
 Thanks Gil!

 I worked with Gil concerning a real estate client of mine.
 Gil was responsive, knowledgeable, and so helpful and supportive.
 He kept both of us in the loop at all times.
 He never made me feel like I shouldn't call, and he always took the time to answer our questions fully.
 He would thoroughly explain whatever process he suggested, and would keep us fully informed on how the case was progressing.
 I would whole heartedly recommend him for anyone needing an attorney.

-Jeremy Foltz, Personal injury Attorney
+Jeremy Foltz, Consumer protection Attorney

 Relationship: Opposing Counsel on matter